MapManagement/weisserbot/README.md

 TwitchBot written in Python using [TwitchIO](https://github.com/TwitchIO/TwitchIO).
 Currently only [Weissemoehre](https://www.twitch.tv/weissemoehre) is using this  specific bot on his Twitch Channel.
 Further implementations are planned and listed at the "Future" section.
-If you also have ideas or want to report a bug, just message [Mapman](https://twitter.com/MapManagement) or [WeisseMoehre](https://twitter.com/WeisseMoehre) on Twitter including your concern or contribute your ideas/fixes.
+If you also have ideas or want to report a bug, either message [Mapman](https://twitter.com/MapManagement) or [WeisseMoehre](https://twitter.com/WeisseMoehre) on Twitter including your concern or just contribute your ideas/fixes.
 Each constructive contribution is welcomed and will hopefully improve the code and add more features to use.

 HowTo